lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 > **Regular participants**: 350€
 > **PhD students**: 200€

-The fees includes the ice-breaker reception, coffee breaks, refreshments, and lunches.
+Fees include welcome reception, coffee breaks, refreshments and lunches.
+Accommodation and dinner are not included.

 ### Pre-conference excursion

+> TODO

 TODO.
-We will operate a first-come first-served policy
+We will operate a first-come first-served policy.
+Excursion fees include lunch, dinner and accommodation.

 ### Cancellation policy